jjunyjjuny/react-typescript-boilerplate/README.md

-# create-dd-app
+# react-typescript-bolierplate

-`create-dd-app` is boilerplate for React + TypeScript environment without using CRA.
+boilerplate for React + TypeScript environment without using CRA.

 this boilerplate supports the following.